mollyswanson/manglepy/README.txt

 -- pyfits >= 3.0.4

-If you recieve errors like "Record array does not contain 'columnns' attribute," then you are not using a recent enough version of pyfits.
+If you recieve errors like "Record array does not contain 'columnns' attribute," then you need to update your version of pyfits.

 Speeding up mangle.py:
 ----------------------